Template for Keeping Track of Payments

 Unlike MS Excel and Google Sheets, QuickBooks’ software is specifically designed for payment solutions and tracking.
 They offer online invoicing, professional invoice templates, recurring invoice systems, and more.

 QuickBooks’ pricing differs and is based on a package system, with the lowest starting at $12.50/month and going up to $75/month for the advanced package.
-They also have add-ons at specific rates if you want a more customized experience.
+They also have add-ons at specific rates if you want a more customized experience for keeping track of payments.

 The pros?